 Here is an interview with him on Lorraine talking about bipolar and the stigma that still surrounds it.

+Frank's marriage broke up and he felt so 'alone'.
+He would try and sleep in his boxing ring he had in the garden and his behaviour was becoming more erratic.
+This led to him being sectioned and subsequently being diagnosed bipolar.
 He talks about the stigma that is still going on today about mental health problems, and as Lorraine says, which is such a classic example which I have touched on, if you had a broken arm (which is visible) you would get sympathy from people, but I'm afraid that's not always the case with mental health.
+Frank has recently been re-admitted for further treatment, but has now been discharged and is now on the mend.
+I hope you feel better soon Frank.
+The last person I want to discuss is Catherine Zeta Jones.
+She thought she just had depression until she was admitted to hospital for some tests.
+Take a look at the following video.

 The above video discusses the differences between type I & type II bipolar.
 It also hints that certain 'stressful' situations can bring on bipolar.
 Catherine had a year when her husband Michael was diagnosed with cancer, he was sued by his ex wife and his son went to prison.
+I have previously said in my research that certain situations in life can 'trigger' bipolar.
+The next video is pretty similar, but shows the 'emphasis' that Catherine wants to share her experiences to help others.

+Catherine has been quoted as saying "If I can help just one person by revealing i'm bipolar, then it's been worth it."
 As you can see, bipolar isn't just something us 'ordinary' people have.
 Anyone can get it.
 It's like autism, the most intelligent people can get it, and you will find a lot of people that have it are very creative people.
+Also, all the people I have mentioned want to get the message across that the stigma should end, and hoping that them coming forward will help others seek the help they might not have done otherwise.
+Well that's blog 11 folks.
+If you want to get in touch with me, here are the following ways.

 I would still like volunteers for guest bloggers.
 Let me know if you are interested.